 This is especially the case for those with young families, as well as for older workers looking to remain active in the workforce but who no longer wish to work the typical office hours.

 Co-mentoring is in while working solo is out!
 Gone were the days where employees are left to fend for themselves when a task or a project is assigned to them.

 Taken from the Business Dictionary, co-mentoring is when employees are trained with a senior or more experienced individual is assigned to act as a mentor for employees.
 The mentor is responsible for providing support to, and feedback on, the individual in his or her charge.

 Co-mentoring is one of the workplace trends that could help boost employee engagement as new employees can progress faster instead of being left behind.

 Another workplace trends that could help boost employee engagement is the wearables technology.
 Wearables products are the ‘in’ thing when it comes to fitness and monitoring steps.

 Some of the more popular wearables are such as FitBit bands, Jawbone activity tracker and Apple Watch are being used in the workplace mainly to track health and wellness and productivity.
-We see that wearables will create even more use cases next year as more employees bring them to work and the business value is recognized and measured.
+We see that wearables will create even more use cases next year as more employees bring them to work and the business value is recognised and measured.

 There are some companies they use these trackers as a friendly competition among their colleagues, with employee who has the highest steps for the week or month lands a free lunch or a fruit basket.